lsulibraries/LDLDocs/LDL_Overview.md

 The LDL Steering Committee works closely with the LDL Development team to ensure that the new Louisiana Digital Library has the features and look that the LDC membership wants.

-The charge of the LDL Steering Commitee is to:
+The charge of the LDL Steering Committee is to:

 * Develop short and long-term goals for Islandora technical implementation and the website redesign
 * Prioritize product feature development and releases